bctnry/rall/README.md

 on language restrictions
 ---

-If the language you're using don't support commandline arguments it is OK to use the standard input to get the filename from the user.
+- If the language you're using don't support commandline arguments it is OK to use the standard input to get the filename from the user.
+- It is OK not to create a standalone .exe file, but you need to describe the environment that needs to run your program.